rustviz/rustviz-tutorial/src/borrowing.md

   <object type="image/svg+xml" class="immutable_borrow code_panel" data="assets/code_examples/immutable_borrow/vis_code.svg"></object>
   <object type="image/svg+xml" class="immutable_borrow tl_panel" data="assets/code_examples/immutable_borrow/vis_timeline.svg" style="width: auto;" onmouseenter="helpers('immutable_borrow')"></object>
 </div>

-Idea here: x is the owner of a string, it is borrowed by f but x remains the owner and can continue to use the resource after the call to f. the string is dropped at the end of main()

 You can take multiple immutable borrows at the same time: